 - We work closely with our expert Research team to ensure the Canstar data we use in our articles is as current and relevant as possible.
-We also work closely with a group of internal product specialists, who fact-check some of our articles on particularly niche areas of finance.
+We also work closely with a group of internal Product Specialists, who fact-check some of our articles on particularly niche areas of finance.

-As a sub-editor at Canstar, Tom strives to help the team communicate its wealth of finance knowledge to the world in a way that is engaging, informative and accurate.
+As a Sub Editor at Canstar, Tom strives to help the team communicate its wealth of finance knowledge to the world in a way that is engaging, informative and accurate.
 Tom seeks to make sure consumers get the full picture on a range of money matters.

-Tom holds a Bachelor of Arts (French and International Relations) and a Bachelor of Laws (Honours) from UQ, and previously spent around six years working as a quality assurance manager at a global transcription company.
+Tom holds a Bachelor of Arts (French and International Relations) and a Bachelor of Laws (Honours) from The University of Queensland, and previously spent around six years working as a quality assurance manager at Pacific Transcription, a global transcription company based in Brisbane.
 In his downtime, Tom enjoys learning languages, planning holidays and following election coverage.
 You can follow Tom on LinkedIn and Twitter.